-Rehabilitation enables people to regain life skills, maintain mobility and manage symptoms.
+Rehabilitation enables people to regain life skills, return to work, maintain mobility and manage symptoms.
 It can slow disease progression and optimise the effectiveness of treatments.
 It is also critical to prevention.
-It can reduce fragility fractures, falls risk and the development of long term conditions.
-All of which helps to reduce readmissions to acute services, reduces social care needs and helps prevent disability, with its impact on people’s mental and physical health.
+It can reduce fragility fractures, the risk of falls and the development of long-term conditions.
+All of which helps to prevent readmission to acute services, reduces social care needs and helps to prevent disability, with its impact on people’s mental and physical health.

 The imperatives for improved rehab services can be classified as:

 - Quality of life – as a society we have made significant medical advances in life-preserving treatments.
-We now need to give as much focus on quality of life.
+We now need to place as much focus on quality of life.